Military Spouse Benefits

 - Boating programs, bowling centers and golf courses

 - Individual skills development programs

 - Information, Tickets and Travel

 - For information about your local MWR program, visit MilitaryINSTALLATIONS.

 - Make sure you register in the Defense Enrollment Eligibility Reporting System to be eligible for TRICARE.
 This is required to receive medical and other benefits.

-- Learn more about the three options available for medical benefits, and be sure to ask your spouse for enrollment information.
+- Learn more about the different TRICARE plan options available for medical benefits, and be sure to ask your spouse for enrollment information.

 Dependents Education Assistance Program

 - The VA’s Survivors’ and Dependents’ Educational Assistance program offers education and training opportunities to eligible dependents of veterans.
 There are eligibility and other factors to consider before applying for veteran spouse benefits.

 What to consider when your relationship might be in trouble